rust-lang/rust/src/doc/book/documentation.md

 }
 # fn main() {}
 ```

-You’ll note three things: we need to add our own `extern crate` line, so that
-we can add the `#[macro_use]` attribute.
-Second, we’ll need to add our own
-`main()` as well (for reasons discussed above).
-Finally, a judicious use of
-`#` to comment out those two things, so they don’t show up in the output.

 Another case where the use of `#` is handy is when you want to ignore
 error handling.
 Lets say you want the following,